 Revenue is measured at the fair value of consideration received.
-Interest income is recognised using the effective interest method.
+This is primarily composed of interest revenue which is recognised using the effective interest method and is classified as revenue from exchange transaction.

 c.
 Borrowing Costs

 Borrowing costs are recognised as an expense in the period in which they are incurred unless they meet the conditions for capitalised interest.